-Learn how to use the arts in a positive and therapeutic way with others?
+Keen to use the arts in a positive and therapeutic way with others?
 Achieve your ambitions by studying on this innovative four year course which includes a foundation year.

-- Gain exciting practical experience through ten-week work placements with our partner organisations
+- Gain exciting practical experience through completing work placements with our partner organisations

-If the arts have played a vital role in your own personal development, why not harness your creativity to make a difference in other people’s lives?
-Our pioneering BA (Hons) Creative Expressive Therapies shows you how.
+If the arts have played a vital role in your own personal development, why not harness your creativity to make a difference in other peoples’ lives?
+Our pioneering BA (Hons) Creative Expressive Therapies with Foundation Year shows you how.

 Beginning with a foundation year